 The club member must decide whether the beer belongs in the theme competition (see the list of monthly themes below) or non-theme competition.
-If the beer is entered into the non-theme competition, the club member must inform the competition administrator which BJCP beer style category the beer belongs in.
+The club member must inform the Competition Administrator which BJCP beer style category the beer belongs in.

 Club members submitting entries into the homebrew competition are asked to bring a minimum of one (1) liter of homebrew in order to ensure all members get a large enough sample to provide quality feedback on the submission.
 Below are some examples of how much beer you would need to bring in various bottle types.

-- Three (3) 12oz bottles, or
+- Four (4) 12oz bottles, or

 - Two (2) 22oz bottles, or